In This Article

 But what does it take to be truly grateful?
 Brother David Steindl-Rast, a monk and interfaith scholar, says it all comes down to a very simple formula: Stop.
 Look.
 Go.
 "That's all," he said on the TED stage.
 "But how often do we stop?
 We rush through life.
 We don't stop.
 We miss the opportunity because we don't stop.
 We have to stop, we have to get quiet, and we have to build stop signs into our lives."

 Invest in a Journal

 The first step toward making your gratitude list a daily habit is to acquire a journal.
 It doesn't have to be fancy or expensive—it just has to be yours.
 Make it personal.
 You will invest more of your time and energy into something when you feel a connection to it.
 Remember when you collaged the covers of your textbooks with your favorite pictures in high school?
 It made studying just that little bit easier.

 Set a Realistic Goal

 The first rule of writing a gratitude list is that there are no rules.
 Don't stress if you don't know what to write or where to start.
 Be realistic about how many things you're thankful for, too.
 You don't need to jot down an exhaustive list—just start with five things.
 Sometimes you'll approach your gratitude list feeling downright gloomy, and the idea of being thankful will seem like an impossible task.
 When this happens, start by being thankful for the fact you're even making time to be grateful; you're trying, and that's the main thing.

 Make It Simple

 Not all of us see the world with a silver lining, but a gratitude list will help you become more of a glass-half-full person, we promise.
 Do a quick Google search or look up the hashtag on Instagram for examples of what other people are writing on their gratitude lists to kick-start your own.
 Just keep it simple.
-Here are a few things to get you going:
+Here are a few suggestions to get you going:

 - "I have a place to sleep."